jimmythongtran/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 Five.
 Skipping this for now.<br>
 Six.
 I might be missing one thing, but don't know how to test this.<br>
 Seven.
 The global (environmental) variable doesn't differ in format from local, does it?<br>
+Eight.
+The code outputs but not as an integer.<br>
+Nine.
 Fifteen.
 Published on medium.com<br>